 OR-85, a male wolf from northeastern Oregon, entered Modoc County on November 3, 2020, and then entered eastern Siskiyou County on November 6.
+In December, trail cameras and tracks indicated that OR-85 was traveling with another wolf.
+Genetic analyses indicate the second wolf is female.
+The wolves, referred to by CDFW as the Whaleback Pair, remained in Siskiyou County through early April.

-OR-85 was fitted with a GPS collar by the Oregon Department of Fish and Wildlife (ODFW) in February 2020.
+OR-85 was fitted with a GPS collar by ODFW in February 2020.
 He dispersed from the Mt.
 Emily pack near La Grande and was approximately 1.5 years old when he entered California.

 OR-54 was an offspring of southwestern Oregon's Rogue Pack and was most likely born in 2016.
 She was the fourth Rogue Pack wolf known to have spent time in California.
 She was fitted with a GPS collar by ODFW in October 2017, and she initially dispersed to California in January 2018.
 She subsequently spent most of her time in California but made two trips back to Oregon.
-She traveled widely in northeastern California, through portions of Butte, Lassen, Modoc, Nevada, Plumas, Shasta, Sierra, Siskiyou, Tehama and Yuba counties.
+She traveled widely in northeastern California, through portions of Butte, Lassen, Modoc, Nevada, Plumas, Shasta, Sierra, Siskiyou, Tehama, and Yuba counties.
 In September 2019, OR-54 crossed to the south side of Interstate 80 and briefly entered Nevada before returning to California and again crossing the Interstate.
 Those points are the southernmost known wolf locations since wolves returned to California.
 She covered more than 8,710 miles after leaving the Rogue Pack.

 OR-54 was found dead in Shasta County in February 2020 and the circumstances of her death remain under investigation.
-Gray wolves are protected under the Federal Endangered Species Act and California Endangered Species Act.
+Gray wolves are protected under CESA.
 CDFW takes very seriously any threats to this recovering wolf population.
 Killing a wolf is a potential crime and subject to serious penalties, including imprisonment.

 OR-59 was a male wolf from northeastern Oregon.
 He was fitted with a GPS collar by ODFW in February 2018 and crossed the state line into Modoc County in December 2018.
-CDFW Wildlife Officers found OR-59 shot in December 2019.
+CDFW Wildlife Officers found OR-59 shot in December 2018.
 The poaching incident is currently under investigation.
-CDFW takes very seriously any threats to this recovering wolf population and will investigate fully any possible criminal activity in these deaths.
+Gray wolves are protected and CDFW takes very seriously any threats to this recovering wolf population and will investigate fully any possible criminal activity in these deaths.
 CDFW reminds the public that killing a wolf is a potential crime and subject to serious penalties including imprisonment.